Explorer 54: Capacitance Manometer

 The capacitance manometer was primarily an engineering experiment to provide data on spacecraft operations.
 However, data from this experiment were also correlated with accelerometer and ion gauge data in evaluating satellite drag.
 The manometer, also referred to as Pressure Sensor B (PSB), provided a direct measure of atmospheric pressure in the region below 200 km.
 The accuracy of the PSB gauge varied from about 10% at 120 km to about 40% at 180 km.
 The PSB consisted of two spherical, thermally controlled chambers, separated by a thin membrane stretched flat and under radial tension.
 Any deflection of the diaphragm caused by a pressure differential between the two sides caused a change in capacitance between the diaphragm and an adjacent electrode which biased an AC bridge circuit.
-Air was allowee into one of the chambers through two ports 180° apart and perpendicular to the spacecraft spin axis.
+Air was allowed into one of the chambers through two ports 180° apart and perpendicular to the spacecraft spin axis.
 Thus the wake-ram pressure differential was sampled twice each spacecraft revolution.

 Cold Cathode Ion Gauge

 The cold cathode-ion gauge flown on AE-D was primarily an engineering experiment to provide data on spacecraft operation.
 However, data from this experiment were correlated with accelerometer and capacitance manometer data to evaluate satellite drag performance.
 The ion gauge, also referred to as Pressure Sensor A (PSA), measured atmospheric pressure in the region between 120 km and 370 km above the Earth's surface for values of atmospheric pressure between 1.3E-3 to 1.3E-7 mb.
 The estimated accuracy of the PSA was ± 20%.
-The cylindrically shaped sensor package consisted of a wedge-shaped orifice, a cathode near ground potential, an anode operating at about 1300 VDC, and a permanent magnetic field of about 1600 gauss.
+The cylindrically shaped sensor package consisted of a wedge-shaped orifice, a cathode near ground potential, an anode operating at about 1300 VDC, and a permanent magnetic field of about 1600 Gauss.
 The gauge contained no primary source of ionizing electrons.
 The discharge was initiated by field emission and was self-sustaining at a pressure above 1.3E-7 mb.
 The ion current was collected at the cathode.
 The sensor was mounted on the spacecraft with the orifice perpendicular to the spacecraft spin axis, which was normal to the orbital plane.
 The instrument was operated in two modes, spinning or despun.
 When the spacecraft was in a spinning mode, the PSA alternately sampled the ram and wake pressure.
 When the spacecraft was in the despun mode, the PSA faced 30° from the direction of motion.
-Data from this experiment were not tape recorded but were observed in real time.
+Data from this experiment were not tape-recorded but were observed in real-time.